 - Children: Silver or purple paper

-- Boys/Sons: Blue or green paper
+- Boys/Sons: Brown, craft, blue or green paper

-- Girls/Daughters: Red or pink paper
+- Girls/Daughters: Red, pink, or purple paper

 - Grandparents: Gold or purple paper